isAdamBailey/shudderfly/README.md

 ## About Shudderfly

 [Colin's Shudderfly](https://shudderfly.adambailey.io) is an application I made to upload and structure the images and videos my son wants to see on his devices.
-I originally started building this application at [@isAdamBailey/book-pages](https://github.com/isAdamBailey/book-pages) then moved it over to change the rake advantage of ssome of the new features in Laravel breeze.
+I originally started building this application at [@isAdamBailey/book-pages](https://github.com/isAdamBailey/book-pages) then moved it over to change the rake advantage of some of the new features in Laravel breeze.

 Because other, existing apps with this functionality include a lot of ways for our child to explore outside their applications, such as to marketing or social links, we needed a way to just keep him on the page with the pictures for his permission level,